SF supervisors back Eagle bar landmark request

 "Why I got personally invested in saving it," Montiel told the committee last week, "was to continue the tradition of fundraising for the community and provide a safe space for everybody in San Francisco and everybody from across the world who comes here."

-The sale of the property on which the bar is located at the corner of 12th and Harrison streets last September spurred Haney, who represents SOMA, to seek landmarking the bar.
+The listing of the property on which the bar is located at the corner of 12th and Harrison streets last September spurred Haney, who represents SOMA, to seek landmarking the bar.
 Doing so would afford it some protection, as any development proposals would need to be approved by the city's oversight bodies.

 Help keep the Bay Area Reporter going in these tough times.
 To support local, independent, LGBTQ journalism, consider becoming a BAR member.